Pusiga (Ghana parliament constituency)

 Pusiga is part of the northern part of Ghana.

+There was a Pusiga constituency during the First Republic.
+This became defunct following the military coup in 1966 which banned parliament.
+The Pusiga constituency was not existent in subsequent parliaments until its recreation in 2004 prior to the 2004 general election.

 Boundaries

-The seat is located within the Bawku Municipal District in the Upper East Region of Ghana.
+The seat is located within the Pusiga district in the Upper East Region of Ghana.

 History

 This is one of the new constituencies created by the Electoral Commission of Ghana prior to the Ghanaian parliamentary and presidential elections in 2004.

 Members of Parliament

 Elections

+The 2020 general election was won by a very thin margin of only 63 votes by the incumbent MP.